fudgebucket27/LoopMintSharp/README.md

 # LoopMintSharp
-Trying to automate minting on loopring using the API.
-I'm using my own PoseidonSharp for the hashing.
+Automated minting on Loopring using the API.

 This is a Console App on .NET 6.
 To build and compile this yourself you need something like Visual Studio 2022.